istio/istio/pilot/README.md

 run end to end integration tests on Kubernetes.
 To specify additional test options, define TESTOPTS variable in the command line of `make`, for example `make e2etest TESTOPTS='-help'` to see all available options.
 Run `make e2etest HUB=docker.io/<username> TAG=<sometag> TESTOPS='-testtype <test name>'`
-to run a single e2e test by its name.
+to run a single integration test by its name.

 Detailed instructions for testing are available [here](doc/testing.md).